gugeldot/bash-scripts/README.md

 ```
 **Description:**

-A script to automate use of xrandr with some preset settings
+A script to automate use of xrandr with some preset settings.
+Based on [Brodie Robertson's video](https://www.youtube.com/watch?v=wu2NWw2wPaA)

 **--help:**
 ```bash'